powersplay/isam/readme.md

 3. If Kubernetes is not already enabled, access the Docker icon in the top menu bar of your desktop, and click on **Preferences**.
 Click on **Kubernetes** and choose the **Enable Kubernetes** check box.
 Click on **Apply** to restart Docker for Mac with Kubernetes enabled.  <BR> <BR>
 ![D4M Menu](./images/D4M-menu.png "D4M Menu") ![D4M k8s Menu](./images/D4Mk8s-menu.png "D4M k8s Menu")

 4. In a browser and using the [Docker ID] used in step 1, log into [Docker Store](https://store.docker.com).
 Subscribe to the [IBM Security Access Manager](https://store.docker.com/images/ibm-security-access-manager) image.
-This image is free.
+This image download is free.
 Here are the example steps to subscribe to the image.<BR> <BR>
 ![ISAM Store Page](./images/ISAM-Product-Page.png "ISAM Store Page") Subscription Screen:
 ![ISAM Content](./images/ISAM-Subscription.png "Get ISAM Content")